damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5002/2020-10-25-RegressionAnalysis.md

 or 4.7%

-I We could be more precise.
+- We could be more precise.
 Holding educ fixed

 $$
   \begin{array}{l}